HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 broad histone marks or certain chromatin factors, removing all duplicates may give better results (duplication levels may already be low).

+## Running the pipeline

+The pipeline is executed by passing all parameters to the `multirep_macs2_pipeline.pl` script.
+Because of the number and complexity of the options, it's generally recommended to place the command in a shell script and execute that.
+Before running, it's highly recommended to run the command with the `--dryrun` option to check that all inputs are valid.

+The script will spawn numerous separate jobs in steps, running them in parallel.
+Job control is explained below in the options section.
+In general, the script is designed to run on a single workstation of compute node, rather than through a cluster job manager.
+Each step command is printed to `STDOUT` as the pipeline is run.
+Individual job output is captured in separate `.out.txt` files and combined into a single log file upon completion.
+Progress is tracked using a simple `output.progress.txt` file, which is used to skip finished steps when restarting an incomplete run.

 ## Simple Peak call

 To call peaks on a single ChIPSeq sample with multiple replicates, call the